appserver-io/appserver/_tuts/running-phpmyadmin-on-appserver-io.md

 Download the latest phpMyAdmin release from [http://phpmyadmin.net](<http://phpmyadmin.net>).

-After successfully unpacking the phpmyadmin sources into the webapps folder within the your appserver installation you should correct the rights of the phpmyadmin folder to ensure phpmyadmin is able to write to the configuration.
+After successfully unpacking the phpmyadmin sources into the webapps folder within your appserver installation you should correct the rights of the phpmyadmin folder to ensure phpmyadmin is able to write to the configuration.

 ```bash